mg-04/mg-04.github.io/_articles/vlsi/adder.md

 ## 3. Diffusion Sharing
-Find the single-fingered transistors gated by A.
+Find the single-fingered transistors gated by `A`.
 - The top terminal (S) should be connected to `GND!`, so does the bottom terminal (S) of the four-fingered device.
 - We can make them share the same diffusion